Mercedes-Benz W116: Fuel injection

-In 1975, the W116 was upgraded with a new fuel injection system to comply with revised exhaust emission standards in European markets.
+In 1975, the W 116 was upgraded with a new fuel injection system to comply with revised exhaust emission standards in European markets.
 A slight power reduction was a result of this update.
 In 1978, a series of engine upgrades restored original performance levels with new fuel injection systems.
-The D-Jetronic fuel injection system fitted to the early 280 SE (1973-1974) had computers and MAP sensor that are prone to failure after more than 20 years of use.
+The D-Jetronic fuel injection system fitted to the early 280 SE (1973–1974) had computers and MAP sensor that are prone to failure after more than 20 years of use.
 From 1975 onward they used the K-Jetronic mechanical fuel injection system, a less complicated system that proved to be much more reliable in the long run with injectors costing significantly less than those used on the D-Jetronic system.
-The W116 equipped with the K-Jetronic system used a cast-iron fuel distributor which can be prone to rust over time if moisture or water is present in the fuel.
-This was changed to an alloy fuel distributor in the following model W126 and is not subject to corrosion.
+The W 116 equipped with the K-Jetronic system used a cast-iron fuel distributor which can be prone to rust over time if moisture or water is present in the fuel.
+This was changed to an alloy fuel distributor in the following model W 126 and is not subject to corrosion.